PeterT-au/docs/en/installation.md

 Login
 -----

-Now that installation is complete, you can log into the admin panel.
+Now that installation is complete, you use an email address to log into the admin panel.

 ![akaunting login](_images/install_login.png)